-Common symptoms may include neck pain and neck stiffness.
+Common symptoms may include neck pain and neck stiffness with limited range of motion.
 You may also experience upper back pain.

-This could range from a very mild, dull ache to severe pain and stiffness in the neck.
+This could range from a very mild, dull ache to severe pain, tight muscles, and stiffness in the neck.

 The neck muscles will often become stiff as the body's way of limiting movement and range of motion in order to protect the neck from becoming hurt further.

 Depending on the severity of the injury, it's not uncommon for any movement of the neck to become very painful.

 In some victims, the stiffness and pain may even be experienced in the shoulder blades or in the area between the shoulder blades.

 10 symptoms or common signs of whiplash include:

 These signs and symptoms do not guarantee that you have suffered from a Whiplash injury, but they are likely symptoms you may experience if you have.